Tropical Fukaya Algebras: Fredholm theory for glued maps

+In \eqref{eq:cnu-delbar}, it is necessary to scale the derivative $\dds$ by $\lambda_e$ because we took $T_e=[0,1]$ for any finite treed segment.

-In order to construct local models for moduli of adapted tree disks, we require that the treed disks $C^\nu$ have a collection of interior leaves $e_1,\lldots, e_{d(\black)}$ and
+In order to construct local models for moduli of adapted tree disks, we require that the treed disks $C_\nu$ have a collection of interior leaves $e_1,\lldots, e_{d(\black)}$ and

-Additionally we require matching conditions at boundary nodes and lifts of $C_S^\nu \cap C_T^\nu$.
-Using notation from the proof of transversality (Theorem \ref{thm:transversality}), these constraints may be incorporated into $\cF_\nu$ to produce a map
+Additionally, we require matching conditions at boundary nodes and lifts of $S_\nu \cap T_\nu$.
+Using notation from the proof of transversality (Theorem \ref{thm:transversality}), these constraints may be incorporated into $\cF_\nu$ from \eqref{eq:Fmap} to produce a map

-whose zeroes correspond to {\em adapted} pseudoholomorphic maps near the pre-glued map $u_\nu^{\pre}$.
+whose zeroes correspond to \em{adapted} pseudoholomorphic maps near the pre-glued map $u_\nu^{\pre}$.

-\subsection{Error estimate}
+\section{Error estimate}

 We estimate the failure of the approximate solution to be an exact solution in the Banach norms of the previous section.
-To derive the estimate, we split the curve $C^\nu$ into neck regions corresponding to nodes in $C$, namely
+To derive the estimate, we split the treed disk $C_\nu$ into neck regions corresponding to tropical nodes in $C$, namely

 and its complement